 Kicking the word “tequila” to the curb was not Patron’s only strategy.
 They recognized that to grow they had to go global.
 They had to do more than ban the word “tequila” and target key influencers (popular bartenders and celebrities), they needed to go after an unconventional market, and they found it in duty free shops.

 Duty free was the land of scotch and cognac.
-Tequila was no where to be found.
+Tequila was nowhere to be found.
 The strategy, own the duty free shops before the competitors could see what was happening.
 Starting with World Duty Free in London’s Heathrow Airport, one of the busiest and most luxurious duty free shops in the world, Patron blew up and can now be purchased in 135 countries.

 McDonnell and DeJoria don’t call their tequila, “tequila” but they can call their strategy successful.